monero-project/monero-docs/docs/en/interacting/overview.md

 Also, please note that HTTP API is split across `monerod` and `monero-wallet-rpc`.
 You need to run and call both daemons to explore the full API.
 This follows the node-logic vs wallet-logic split mentioned earlier.

-All wallet implementations depend on the `monerod` running.
+All wallet implementations depend on a fully synchronized `monerod` running.

 | Executable                 | p2p network         | node commands via keyboard | node HTTP API | wallet commands via keyboard | wallet HTTP API | wallet via GUI
 | -------------------------- | ------------------- | -------------------------- | ------------- | ---------------------------- | --------------- | --------------